staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/domain-verification-and-capture/enable-domain-capture.md

 > **[Domain capture is available on Postman Enterprise Ultimate plans.](https://www.postman.com/pricing)**

-As a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can enable domain capture after you've completed the [required prerequisites](/docs/administration/domain-verification-and-capture/domain-capture-overview/#prerequisites-for-domain-capture), including [adding and verifying a domain](/docs/administration/domain-verification-and-capture/add-and-verify-a-domain/).
+As a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can enable domain capture after you've completed its [prerequisites](/docs/administration/domain-verification-and-capture/domain-capture-overview/#prerequisites-for-domain-capture), including [adding and verifying a domain](/docs/administration/domain-verification-and-capture/add-and-verify-a-domain/).
 Domain capture will move all of the existing users who are associated with your verified domain or subdomain to your Enterprise team.
 Moving forward, any Postman users who sign up for a new account with the relevant domain will be automatically added to your team.

 Your team must have only SAML-based SSO authentication methods enabled to turn on domain capture.
 Alternative authentication methods, such as Postman or Google sign in, must be [turned off](/docs/administration/sso/admin-sso/#editing-sso-settings).